KShivendu/HCGateway/README.md

-# HealthMonitor
+# Self-Monitor
-HealthMonitor stores Health Connect API on Android to InfluxDB for further [visualization with Grafana](https://www.kshivendu.dev/blog/quantified-self#health-dashboard)
+Self-Monitor stores data from Health Connect API on Android to InfluxDB for further [visualization with Grafana](https://www.kshivendu.dev/blog/quantified-self#health-dashboard)

 The platform consists of two parts:
 - A REST API/server